John Keane, Chief Executive Officer

 Brave Mhonie, General Manager, SunnyMoney Malawi

-Brave helped SolarAid start importing finished solar products and to introduce the schools programme in Malawi, which involved selling solar lights through a network of school head teachers across the country.
+Brave helped SolarAid start importing finished solar products and introduced the schools programme in Malawi, which involved selling solar lights through a network of school head teachers across the country.

 Currently, he is leading the team in developing innovative business models that can accelerate sustainable energy access in rural areas with the goal to contribute to achieving SDG7.